Cuse89/Photography-blog/README.md

 Travel-blog.js

-Webpage is designed so that the amount of work needed to upload a new country blog is as limited as possible.
+Webpage is designed so that the amount of work needed to upload any future country blogs is as limited as possible.
-The only work needed to do is:
+The only work that would be needed to do is:

 HTML-
 - type new blog for country (following same structure as others)